obsidian-community/obsidian-hub/11 - Events/Obsidian October 2021.md

 You can apply any time before October 31, but we encourage you to start early so you have a higher chance to finish your project.

 There will be a special channel on Discord to ask questions and chat about your progress.
-On the forum, we'll also have mega post for the event for people to share their daily progress and learnings.
+On the forum, there is also [a mega post for OOers to share their daily progress and learnings](https://forum.obsidian.md/t/obsidian-october-2021-daily-progress-and-learnings/24472).
 Developers who help out will also receive a special mentor role!

 ## Submitting your project